Malaysia's new prime minister brings graft-tainted party back to power | Politics

 "With a razor-thin majority, he will need to make sure he does not face rebellions of those who are eyeing his position," said Sivamurugan Pandian, a political analyst at the Malaysian Science University.
 Ismail Sabri, who was Muhyiddin's deputy and one of the ministers who helped fight the pandemic, takes over at a time when Malaysia's infections and deaths per million rank as the region's highest.

-Friday's 23,564 cases represented a third straight day of record infections, taking the tally over 1.5 million.
+Friday's 23,564 cases represented a third straight day of record infections, carrying the tally beyond 1.5 million.
 A trained lawyer and member of parliament since 2004, Ismail Sabri has been minister for rural and regional development, agriculture and domestic trade in previous governments.

 Markets had little immediate reaction.
 The ringgit currency, , which has been pressured by the political instability and the pandemic, held steady.
 THE RETURN OF UMNO